Extraneous Variables – Definition, Types & Control

 0 Reviews

 In the methodology of academic research, addressing extraneous variables is crucial to maintain the integrity and validity of your study.
-These are variables that you do not intentionally study but may inadvertently affect the outcome of your experiment or research.
 Mastering the identification and control of extraneous variables ensures a more accurate and reliable result in your academic work.
-Check our guide to deepen your understanding of extraneous variables and their impact on your research findings.
+The following article will deepen your understanding of extraneous variables and their impact on your research findings.

 Extraneous Variables – In a Nutshell

-An extraneous variable in an experiment is any variable that is not being investigated but has the potential to influence the results of the experiment.
+An extraneous variable is any variable that is not being investigated but has the potential to influence study outcomes.

 Give your thesis a final format revision prior to printing